ibm-cloud-docs/vpc/block_storage_is_view.md

 ### View all {{site.data.keyword.block_storage_is_short}} volumes with the API
 {: #viewall-vol-api}

 Make a `GET /volumes` call to list summary information about all volumes.
-For example:
+See the following example.

 ```curl
 curl -X GET "$vpc_api_endpoint/v1/volumes?version=2022-12-09&generation=2" \